Understanding the Virginia Medicaid Waiver System

 Medicaid is a state-federal program that provides health care coverage for lower-income people, families with children, the elderly, and people with disabilities.
 It also provides long-term care for eligible individuals through the Medicaid waiver program.
 Medicare is a federal program that provides health care coverage primarily for seniors.

-What does a Medicaid waiver pay for?
+What does Medicaid waiver pay for?

 Virginia has many kinds of Medicaid waivers, so it depends on the kind of waiver.
-The people Hope House supports have a Family & Individual Supports Waiver or a Community Living Waiver, which cover residential support services, day support, supported employment, respite care, assistive technology, therapeutic consultation, and more.
+The people Hope House supports have a Family & Individual Supports Waiver or a Community Living Waiver, which covers residential support services, day support, supported employment, respite care, assistive technology, therapeutic consultation, and more.

 How is financial eligibility for a waiver determined?